git/git.github.io/rev_news/drafts/edition-16.md

 main developer and maintainer, sent an email with some suggestions to extend smudge/clean filters.

-So called Smudge/clean filters can be used to automatically perform transformations on the content when it is checked into Git or out of it.
+Smudge/clean filters can be used to automatically perform transformations on the content when it is checked into Git or out of it.
 This can be used for example to perform keyword substitution like Subversion or CVS allows with keywords named '$Id$', '$Rev$' or